HarfoucheLab/Ready-Steady-Go-AI/Step 5 - Check Your Understanding, Practice, and Exercise/README.md

 For the quizzes, two Google Forms were developed:

-**Google Form 1.** This form,  intended for beginner researchers, asks questions about the basics of some of the topics covered in the paper. **Access the quiz [here](https://forms.gle/mDyn1ExSZxRfxV1r6 "here")**
+**Google Form 1.** This form,  intended for beginner researchers, asks questions about the basics of some of the topics covered in the paper. **Access the quiz [here](https://forms.gle/mDyn1ExSZxRfxV1r6 "here").**

-**Google Form 2.** This form, intended for the more experienced researchers, includes more advanced questions and is based on real-life scenarios that we have faced while developing our tutorial. **Access the quiz [here](https://forms.gle/1n6ngsNSeCZ7bJgK7 "here")**
+**Google Form 2.** This form, intended for the more experienced researchers, includes more advanced questions and is based on real-life scenarios that we have faced while developing our tutorial. **Access the quiz [here](https://forms.gle/1n6ngsNSeCZ7bJgK7 "here").**

 For the hands-on practices and exercises, three computational notebooks were developed to get you involved in coding: